xTSL-echiles/ft_services/README.md

 * Alpine Linux: Is a Linux distribution based on musl and BusyBox, which aims to be lightweigth and secure by default.

 # How to start:
+change IP adderes in /src/loadconf.yaml to your local IPV4
 macOS:
 * Setup Minikube
 * Setupe VMvirtual box